com-lihaoyi/scalatags/Readme.md

 - The fact that it's string based means it's vulnerable to XSS injections, or plain-old malformed HTML output.
 - The one-template-per-file rule discourages you from building your page from small re-usable fragments, because who wants to keep track of hundreds of individual files.
 People are reluctant to make a file with 3-5 lines in it, which is understandable but unfortunate because factoring templates into re-usable 3-5 line snippets is a good way of staying sane.
 - The API is complex and novel: Jinja2 for example contains logic around [file-loading](http://jinja.pocoo.org/docs/api/#loaders) & [caching](http://jinja.pocoo.org/docs/api/#bytecode-cache), as well as custom Jinja2-specific ways of doing [loops](http://jinja.pocoo.org/docs/templates/#for), [conditionals](http://jinja.pocoo.org/docs/templates/#if), [functions](http://jinja.pocoo.org/docs/templates/#macros), [comments](http://jinja.pocoo.org/docs/templates/#comments), [inheritance](http://jinja.pocoo.org/docs/templates/#template-inheritance), [scoping](http://jinja.pocoo.org/docs/templates/#block-nesting-and-scope), [imports](http://jinja.pocoo.org/docs/templates/#import-context-behavior) and other things.
 All these are things you would have to learn.
-- The syntax is completely new; finding a editor that properly supports all the quirks and semantics (or even simply highlighting things properly) is hard.
+- The syntax is completely new; finding an editor that properly supports all the quirks and semantics (or even simply highlighting things properly) is hard.
 You could hack together something quick and extremely fragile, or you could wait ages for a solid plugin to materialize.
 - Abstraction is clunky: inbuilt tags are used via `<div />`, while user-defined components are called e.g. by `{{ component() }}`.
 You're left with a choice between not using much abstraction and mainly sticking to inbuilt tags, or creating components and accepting the fact that your templates will basically be totally composed of `{{ curly braces }}`.
 Neither choice is satisfying.
 - Have no sort of static checking at all; you're just passing dicts around, and waiting for silly mistakes to blow up at run-time so you can fix them.